 In this experiment, we quantify the effects of using our hierarchical classification method to replace the common combination of one-hot encoding and mean squared error loss function.
 We use ImageNet, specifically the ILSVRC2012 dataset.
 This is a classification challenge with 1000 classes whose labels are taken directly from the WordNet hierarchy of nouns.

 \Cref{fig:expingraph} shows the evolution over time of accuracy on the validation set.
 After around 240,000 gradient steps, training converges.
 The one-hot baseline reaches a final accuracy of $49.1\%$, while our method achieves $54.2\%$ with no changes to training except for our loss function and hierarchical encoding.
 This is a relative improvement of $10.4\%$.
-There is no discernible difference in computation times between both methods.

 While an improvement of accuracy at the end of training is always welcome, the effects of hierarchical classification more drastically show in the change in accuracy over time.
 The strongest improvement is observed during the first training steps.
 After training for 31250 steps using our method, the network already performs with $28.9\%$ accuracy.
 The one-hot baseline matches this performance after 62500 gradient steps, taking twice as long.
 The baseline's final accuracy of $49.1\%$ is matched by our method after only $125,000$ training steps, resulting in an overall training speedup of $1.88\text{x}$.
-We provide a more detailed picture of the initial training in \cref{tbl:expin}.
-Speedup indicates how much longer the baseline needs to match our hierarchical method's performance.

-Overall, our method performs better and learns more quickly at the same time with no significant increase in computational effort.